elearningz/it_handbook/1 Introduction/intro.md

 The final section is an **Appendix** containing templates and resources for reference as well as practical use.
 It contains things such as course checklists, email templates, announcement templates, and student handouts.

-We try to incorporate updates regularly so we recommend keeping an eye on [URL TBD](#) to see if you have the latest information.
+We try to incorporate updates regularly so we recommend keeping an eye on [updates made to the handbook](https://github.com/elearningz/it_handbook/commits/master) to see if you have the latest information.
+Major changes and releases of the handbook will also be listed on the [updates page](#) in the handbook itself.

 This handbook is also meant to be a collaborative with our Faculty so if you have any suggestions or would like to highlight something you've done as a way to promote best practices with integrating technology into your teaching please get in touch.